 Id at 1203.

 Bonuses are required to be added to an employee’s regular rate when calculating overtime.
-The FLSA requires inclusion in the regular rate of pay of all bonuses not otherwise excluded by section 7(e) of the FLSA, 29 U.S.C. § 207(e).
-By not including these “Bonus Rate” in the calculation of the overtime rate, the Defendant violated and is continuing to violate the FLSA.
+The F.L.S.A. requires inclusion in the standard rate of pay of all bonuses not otherwise excluded by section 7(e) of the F.L.S.A., 29 U.S.C. § 207(e).
+By not including these “Bonus Rate” in the calculation of the overtime rate, the Defendant violated and is continuing to violate the F.L.S.A.

 The Content of The Proposed Notice Is Appropriate

-In light of the interest exhibited by the opt-ins and the fact that the legal basis for the claims are identical, Plaintiff seeks to maintain this lawsuit as a “collective action” pursuant to § 216 (b) of the FLSA.
-Plaintiffs therefore request that the Court certify a collective action consisting of all current and former employees who worked as Caregivers and Companion Sitters for Defendant at any time during the past 3 years.
+In light of the interest exhibited by the opt-ins and the fact that the legal basis for the claims is identical, Plaintiff seeks to maintain this lawsuit as a “collective action” pursuant to § 216 (b) of the F.L.S.A.
+Plaintiffs, therefore, request that the Court certify a collective action consisting of all current and former employees who worked as Caregivers and Companion Sitters for Defendant at any time during the past three years.

 The proposed notice, attached hereto as Exhibit E, describes the circumstances of this case adequately and fairly.
-It puts potential plaintiffs on notice about the claims and gives them an opportunity to participate.
-A Court approved notice is appropriate because it helps prevent one of the parties trying to put “spin” on the litigation.
-Similarly, the consent satisfies the requirements of the FLSA.
+It puts potential plaintiffs on notice about the claims and allows them to participate.
+A Court-approved notice is appropriate because it helps prevent one of the parties trying to put “spin” on the litigation.
+Similarly, the consent satisfies the requirements of the F.L.S.A.

-Courts have consistently required that a FLSA opt-in notice be provided to current and former employees.
-See, e.g., Spell, Case No. 8:03-cv-1091-T-26TGW, at 1-3 (order granting motion to provide FLSA opt-in notice to employees “who worked or currently work for the Defendants.”); see also Pendlebury v.
+Courts have consistently required that an F.L.S.A. opt-in notice provided to current and former employees.
+See, e.g., Spell, Case No. 8:03-cv-1091-T-26TGW, at 1-3 (order granting the motion to provide F.L.S.A. opt-in notice to employees “who worked or currently work for the Defendants.”); see also Pendlebury v.
 Smellie v.
 Mount Sinai Hospital, Case No. 03 Civ.
 0805, 2004 U.S. Dist.
 LEXIS 24006, at *24 (S.D.N.Y.
-Nov.
-29, 2004) (order allowing FLSA opt-in notice to be provided to employees “who currently or formerly worked for [defendant] who at any time since [three years prior to the filing of the lawsuit], and through the date of [the order to provide notice to potential plaintiffs]”).
+November 29, 2004) (order allowing F.L.S.A. opt-in notice to provided to employees “who currently or formerly worked for [defendant] who at any time since [three years before the filing of the lawsuit], and through the date of [the order to provide notice to potential plaintiffs]”).

 Expedited Discovery is Necessary

-Based upon the foregoing, Plaintiffs request that the Court enter an Order: (1) authorizing this matter to proceed as a collective action; (2) approving Plaintiff s Notice to Potential Collective Action Plaintiffs; (3) requiring Defendant to produce the names, addresses, telephone numbers, and dates of employment of all potential collective action plaintiffs; (4) authorizing counsel to mail Court-approved notice to all potential collective action plaintiffs who were employed by Defendant for the three years prior to the filing of this suit with self-addressed postage paid return envelopes; and (5) permitting the potential collective action plaintiffs to opt into this lawsuit for a period of ninety (90) days from the mailing of the Court approved notice.
+Based upon the foregoing, Plaintiffs request that the Court enter an Order: (1) authorizing this matter to proceed as a collective action; (2) approving Plaintiff s Notice to Potential Collective Action Plaintiffs; (3) requiring Defendant to produce the names, addresses, telephone numbers, and dates of employment of all potential collective action plaintiffs; (4) authorizing counsel to mail Court-approved notice to all potential collective action plaintiffs who were employed by Defendant for the three years before the filing of this suit with self-addressed postage-paid return envelopes; and (5) permitting the potential collective action plaintiffs to opt in to this lawsuit for ninety (90) days from the mailing of the Court-approved notice.